luochenhuan/MovieBuff/README.md

 With ``MovieBuff`` app, you can:
 * Discover the most popular or the highest rated movies

-## Screens
+## Screenshots

 ## Key Tech Features
-* Use Sharedpreferences to store sort preferences
+* Use Sharedpreferences to store/restore sort request parameter
-* Use of Design Library
+* Use of Android Design Support Library:
+  - Navigation Drawer
+  - CardView
+  - CoordinatorLayout
+  - Toolbar
+  - CollapsingToolbarLayout
+  - Floating Action Button

 ## How to Use